mr-cheng-li/mr-cheng-li.github.io/README.md

 In 2016, I obtained my PhD degree from the Dependable Systems Group at the [Max Planck Institute for Software Sytems (MPI-SWS)](www.mpi-sws.org) and [Saarland University](http://www.cs.uni-saarland.de/) in Germany.
 Before studying at MPI-SWS, I obtained my bachelor degree from [Nankai University](http://nankai.en.school.cucas.cn/) in 2009.

+### Collaborations

+It is my great honor to work with the following brilliant computer scientists (sorted by last name in an alphabetical order): [Allen Clement](http://www.mpi-sws.org/~aclement/), [Miguel Castro](https://www.microsoft.com/en-us/research/people/mcastro/), [Pedro Fonseca](https://homes.cs.washington.edu/~pfonseca/), [Johannes Gehrke](http://www.cs.cornell.edu/johannes/), [Zhenyu Guo](https://imzhenyu.github.io/about/), [Flavio Junqueira](https://github.com/fpj), [João Leitão](http://asc.di.fct.unl.pt/~jleitao/research.php), [Daniel Porto](https://sites.google.com/site/danielporto/), [Nuno Preguiça](http://asc.di.fct.unl.pt/~nmp/), [Viktor Vafeiadis](https://www.mpi-sws.org/~viktor/), and [Lidong Zhou](https://www.microsoft.com/en-us/research/people/lidongz/).

-### Open positions
+### Open positions for prospective students
-I am looking for talent prospective students who are interested in overcoming challenges in systems research, and want to pursue graduate degrees.
+I am looking forward to working with talent students who are interested in overcoming challenges in systems research, and want to pursue graduate degrees.
 In addition, I am happy to supervise bachelor thesis projects.
 Feel free to send messages to chenglinkcs@gmail.com, if you want to contact me or you can stop by my office (Room 601, High Performance Computing Center, East Campus, USTC).

 ### Research projects

+#### Ongoing projects

-#### Building fast and consistent (geo-)replicated systems
+##### Building fast and consistent (geo-)replicated systems

 Geo-replication, replicating data at geo-graphically dispersed data centers, is a major solution for popular online services to scale themselves to meet the needs of their increasingly growing user base.
 With this technique, users contact with a nearby data center to get fast response, and coordination among all data centers is required to keep data globally consistent.
 Due to the high cost of exchanging message in a wide area network, however, offering low latency and maintaining strong consistency can not be achieved simultaneously.
 As a result, many systems restort to use weak consistency model (eventual consistency), in which each data center independently processes requests and resolves conflicts much later, to avoid immediate coordination for each request.
 In this project, we proposed a solution allowing multi-level consistency semantics to co-exist in one system.